The symmetric representation of lines in $\text{PG}(\mathbb{F}^3 \otimes \mathbb{F}^3)$: Preliminaries

 \begin{itemize} \item[(F1)] The image of a line of $\PG(2,\F)$ under $\nu_3$ is a conic.
-A plane of $\PG(5,\F)$ intersecting $\cV_3(\F)$ in a conic is called a {\it conic plane}, and each conic plane is equal to $\langle \nu_3(\ell)\rangle$ for some line $\ell$ of $\PG(2,\F)$. \item[(F2)] Each two points $P,Q$ of $\cV_3(\F)$ lie on a unique conic $\cC(P,Q)$ in $\cV_3(\F)$, given by $\cC(P,Q)=\nu_3(\langle \nu_3^{-1}(P),\nu_3^{-1}(Q)\rangle)$. \item[(F3)] Each rank-2 point $R$ in $\langle \cV_3(\F) \rangle$ determines a unique conic $\cC(R)$ in $\cV_3(\F)$.
-The point $R$ is called an {\it exterior point} if it lies on a tangent to $\cC(R)$, and an {\it interior point} otherwise. \item[(F4)] The quadrics of $\PG(2,\F)$ are mapped by $\nu_3$ onto the hyperplane sections of $\cV_3(\F)$.
+A plane of $\PG(5,\F)$ intersecting $\cV_3(\F)$ in the image of line of $\PG(2,\F)$ is called a {\it conic plane}.
+Unless $\F=\F_2$, each plane intersecting $\cV_3(\F)$ in a conic is a conic plane, while for $\F=\F_2$ a conic consists only of three points, and there are planes intersecting $\cV_3(\F_2)$ in three points which are not conic planes.
+Note that this definition of conic planes of $\cV_3(\F)$ is consistent with \cite[p.~148]{HiTh2016}.
+Similarly, we define {\it conics in $\cV_3(\F)$} as images of lines of $\PG(2,\F)$. \item[(F2)] Each two points $P,Q$ of $\cV_3(\F)$ lie on a unique conic $\cC(P,Q)$ in $\cV_3(\F)$, given by $\cC(P,Q)=\nu_3(\langle \nu_3^{-1}(P),\nu_3^{-1}(Q)\rangle)$. \item[(F3)] Each rank-2 point $R$ in $\langle \cV_3(\F) \rangle$ determines a unique conic $\cC(R)$ in $\cV_3(\F)$.
+The point $R$ is called an {\it exterior point} if it lies on a tangent to $\cC(R)$, and an {\it interior point} otherwise.
+When $\operatorname{char}(\F)=2$, there are no interior points, because all the tangent lines of a conic are concurrent; their common point is called the {\it nucleus} of the conic. \item[(F4)] The quadrics of $\PG(2,\F)$ are mapped by $\nu_3$ onto the hyperplane sections of $\cV_3(\F)$.
 A conic consisting of just one point (two distinct lines over the quadratic extension) corresponds to a hyperplane intersecting $\cV_3(\F)$ in one point.
-A repeated line of $\PG(2,\F)$ corresponds to a hyperplane meeting $\cV_3(\F)$ in a conic; two distinct lines correspond to a hyperplane meeting $\cV_3(\F)$ in two conics; and a non-degenerate conic corresponds to a hyperplane meeting $\cV_3(\F)$ in a normal rational curve. \item[(F5)] If $\operatorname{char}(\F)=2$, then the nuclei of all of the conics contained in $\cV_3(\F)$ form a plane, called the {\em nucleus plane} of $\cV_3(\F)$ (recall that a {\em nucleus} of a conic is a point contained in all of the tangents to the conic).
-In the representation of the points of $\cV_3(\F)$ as symmetric $3\times 3$ matrices of rank~1, the nucleus plane comprises the matrices with zeroes on the main diagonal (and the other three variables free). \end{itemize}
+A repeated line of $\PG(2,\F)$ corresponds to a hyperplane meeting $\cV_3(\F)$ in a conic; two distinct lines correspond to a hyperplane meeting $\cV_3(\F)$ in two conics; and a non-degenerate conic corresponds to a hyperplane meeting $\cV_3(\F)$ in a normal rational curve. \item[(F5)] If $\operatorname{char}(\F)=2$ then the nuclei of all of the conics contained in $\cV_3(\F)$ form a plane, called the {\em nucleus plane} of $\cV_3(\F)$.
+In the representation of the points of $\cV_3(\F)$ as symmetric $3\times 3$ matrices of rank~1, the nucleus plane comprises the matrices with zeroes on the main diagonal (with no restriction on the other three variables). \end{itemize}